Linux Wake-on-LAN worldwide

 Remote Linux PC: modern Linux distros such as Ubuntu have WakeOnLan configured in NetworkManager.

-- Settings → Network and select the wired LAN interface you wish to use for WakeOnLan.
+- Settings → Network and select the wired LAN interface to use for WakeOnLan.

 - under the “Ethernet” tab, seee that “Wake on Lan: Default” is checked.
 No Wake on LAN password is needed for most use caes.

-- copy down this “Device” hexadecimal string, this is the MAC address, and you’ll use it to turn on the PC remotely.
+- copy down this “Device” hexadecimal string, this is the MAC address to turn on the PC remotely.

-Confirm you have the correct MAC address by typing in Terminal
+Confirm the correct MAC address by typing in Terminal

 ip a

-Have someone nearby it in case you can’t turn it back on–shutdown remote PC for testing.
+Have someone nearby it in case it doesn’t turn it back on–shutdown remote PC for testing.

 apt install wakeonlan